-St. Jérôme Church of England Bilingual School is funded by the British government and our curriculum is based on the English national curriculum.
+St. Jérôme Church of England Bilingual School is funded by the British government and our curriculum is based on the English national curriculum and enriched by our Christian ethos and cross curricular bilingual approach.
 The first academic priority of the school is to make sure that every child makes excellent progress in English, maths and science.
-However we are confident that through our bilingual approach, our children will also learn to speak, read and write in French.
+However, we are confident that through our bilingual approach, our children also learn to speak, read and write in French.

 Early Years Foundation Stage

-In Reception (4-5 years) children will enjoy a creative and language rich environment.
-They will enjoy high quality texts in both English and French and the role play area will encourage play in both languages.
-Staff will model both English and French and children will be introduced to Francophile cultures.
+In Reception (4-5 years) children enjoy a creative and language rich environment in which adults model spoken English and French and encourage the children to begin to communicate bilingually.
+They explore high quality resources in both English and French and the role play areas encourage play in both languages.

-By the end of Reception all children will have developed the ability to communicate in French.
+By the end of Reception all children develop confidence in singing and communicating in French spontaneously.

 Key Stage 1

 In Years 1 and 2 (5-7 years) children move to a more formal curriculum.
-English, maths and science will be taught in English and we expect children to make excellent progress.
-All children will also have a daily French lesson focused on speaking and listening.
+English, maths and science are taught in English and we expect children to make excellent progress.

 Key Stage 2